 Your Details (if completing this form by hand please write clearly) 143

-Personal Details Agent Details
+Personal Details Agent Details 16

 Name

 Email

 Postal Address

 Telephone

 Organisation 144

 What is your interest in the site (Owner / Lessee / Prospective Purchaser / Neighbour etc)

-Asset Details

-Name of Asset (and any other nam known by) es it is

-Address:

-Ordnance Survey Grid Reference Easting Northing

-Site size (hectares)

-Have you enclosed a map showing in red? the assets pre cise location and detailed bound aries marked Yes □

-Have you enclosed a photograph s howing the ass et?
-Yes □
+Asset Details Name of Asset (and any other names it is known by) Address: Ordnance Survey Grid Reference Easting Northing Site size (hectares) Have you enclosed a map showing the assets precise location and detailed boundaries marked in red?
+Yes 🗆 Have you enclosed a photograph showing the asset?
+Yes 🗆

 Asset Ownership (if known)

-Owner 2 r 2
+Owner I Owner 2

 Name

 Address (or other contact details such as email or phone number)